nicojoech/DISYS_ChargingStations/readme.md

 Tracked time/rolls in project:
 	Clemens: Documentaion, DataCollectionDispatcher, StationDataCollector
 		- Time: hard to exactly track without knowing we had to do it at the start of this course.
-Only for project writing: ~10 Hours
+Only for project coding: ~10 Hours